 As a former library liaison for my department, I can’t stress enough the importance of checking out what resources your university’s library website has to offer.
 My university has a tool, for example, which allows us to request materials from other Illinois libraries.
 If available at one of these other colleges/universities, the text is sent to either our campus library for pick up or our library account (for PDF downloads).
 Of course, an example like this one won’t be found at all universities, but you won’t know until you look.
 From my experience in three different universities, though, library websites often have incredibly useful information and resources for teaching various subjects.
 Personally, I’ve used the ISU Milner library website for sources about citation styles, for checking out ebooks about pedagogy (and also about the subjects I teach), for demonstrating to students how to find sources in the deep web, and for requesting the purchase of a new book for our physical library.
 If you teach research practices in any of your courses, the library website is definitely a fantastic, multi-faceted resource.

 If you want to find communities of teachers to talk to online, blogs are a good option, but Twitter can be a more efficient platform.
 I’d like to think that blogs like this one can provide a lot of valuable information to teachers because they are a long-form genre of writing.
 But, blogs often don’t have a thriving community in the comments section, whereas Twitter is a community-based platform for short-form communication.
 Twitter Chats are a major element of the platform, especially in education and literary circles.
 For example, I’ve participated in multiple #TeachWrite chats, where teachers who teach writing (or really, any teachers who think about writing in their own lives and their students’ lives) come together and answer themed questions each month.
 For getting future class content ideas, I love lurking on chats about children’s and young adult literature, even when I haven’t read the books yet.
 There are #edtech chats as well, for those who love using tech in classrooms or who are looking for information on what tech to use.
 Really, the potential to use Twitter as a resource is endless.
+Take advantage of these chats as networking opportunities, and keep track of who you are connecting with in case you meet them at a future conference.
+[If you’ve never attended an academic conference before, here are some tips.]

 [I won’t discuss here using Twitter as a pedagogical tool in the classroom, but I’m seeing designated class hashtags more and more as the years pass.
 Just type in a course you teach or in your university’s catalog (for example, #eng101), and see if anything pops up.
 Or, start your own hashtag for your classes or your personal teacher community!]